Making Healthy Choices when Dining Out

 Do you find yourself Dining Out Often?

 What healthy choices do you make when you are dining out?
-Or do you, like I do, find the temptations too difficult to avoid?
+Or do you, like me, find the temptations too difficult to avoid?

 We hope you found a few ways to help cut calories while dining out and still eat some of the foods you enjoy.
 Most importantly, remember that eating the foods you love, in moderation is key.